Full Employment Output

 ) to (PL2

 ).
 Companies increase production and increase their prices to meet the increase in demand.
-A short-run equilibrium is reached where the price level is PL2
+Short-run equilibrium is reached where the price level is PL2

 and production increases to QSR

-At this point employees are working overtime and more are being hired.
+At this point, employees are working overtime and more are being hired.
 Suppliers are having trouble meeting the company’s increased demand.
-The forces of an increase in demand and decrease in the available supply of inputs has pushed the production cost higher, which shifts the short-run aggregate supply curve (SRAS) to the left, to SRAS2
+The forces of an increase in demand and decrease in the available supply of inputs have pushed the production cost higher, which shifts the short-run aggregate supply curve (SRAS) to the left, to SRAS2

 , but a higher price level, PL3